smoores-dev/storyteller/docs/docs/getting-started.md

 To run, simply create a file named `compose.yaml` in the current directory with the above contents (modified as needed), and run `docker compose up`.
-Once the services have started, you can start [syncing books](/docs/syncing-books) and [reading them](/docs/category/reading-your-books)!
+Once the services have started, you can start [aligning books](/docs/aligning-books) and [reading them](/docs/category/reading-your-books)!

 ## Manual docker commands

-### Running the synchronization server
+### Running the alignment server

-The Storyteller synchronization server is distributed as a Docker image, available on the GitLab Container Registry at `registry.gitlab.com/smoores/storyteller:latest`.
+The Storyteller alignment server is distributed as a Docker image, available on the GitLab Container Registry at `registry.gitlab.com/smoores/storyteller:latest`.

 The API server saves a lot of data to the local filesystem; it's not uncommon to